 - Excellent resistance to UV rays

 - Flexibility allows for easier installation

 - Available in white, which helps reduce solar heat gain

-- Environmentally friendly (No dioxins, chlorine or other hazardous materials used in making them and they are completely recyclable)
+- Environmentally friendly (No dioxins, chlorine or other hazardous materials are used in making them and they are completely recyclable)

 - Installed by adhesion, mechanical attachment (screw in fasteners) or ballasting (such as river rock)

 One of the closest competitors of TPO roofing has been EPDM (Ethylene propylene diene monomer).
 EPDM has always been the standard for commercial flat roofing, but TPO roofing has been gaining popularity in recent years.
 So which one is the preferred industry choice?
 EPDM typically has a dark surface, which means in sunny climates will absorb heat and force cooling systems to work overtime.
 TPO roofing reflects sunlight, meaning it’s easier on cooling and HVAC units, saving energy and money.
 However, EPDM’s synthetic rubber surface will better protect roofs from bad weather like hail and sleet, while a hard thermoplastic roofing system may compromise the building’s membrane when struck by hail.

 TPO can ostensibly last longer than EPDM, but it can cost more to maintain in the long run.
 EPDM is easier to install and repair compared to TPO: thermoplastic roofing systems need to be welded on, and while that makes it extremely durable, it can also be complicated to fix since it requires an electrical source for repair work.